 Cleveland baking laws allow sales from home kitchens, and that’s where this wonderful East Side bakery got its start — in the kitchen of the owner in 2014.
 The bakery had so much success that this location opened a few years back and is going strong with delightful pound cakes, peach cobblers and key lime pies.
 Don’t miss the seasonal sweet potato pie, a must-have for these long fall nights.

 Ever see a cake shaped like a taco?
 That’s just one of the options you’ll have for custom cakes if you walk into KB Confections in Lakewood, located on the west side of Cleveland.
 Owner and award-winning cake maker Karen Bosworth had a long-standing dream of opening a confectionary, which became a reality in 2014.
-Though the retail space is closed to everything but take-out orders at the moment, Lakewood eagerly awaits the day that it’s fully open again.
-In the meantime, you can still place your custom orders for cakes, and pick up curb-side delivery of other confections — you will not be disappointed!
+Stop in for your pick of cookies, cupcakes, and even banana pudding.
+Trust us, you won't be disappointed.

 Another wonderful testament to how the Cleveland home baking laws benefit small business owners, the delightfully rockabilly proprietor of Fear’s Confections, Cassandra Fear, started this chocolatier as a home business, and then made the storefront leap in 2013.
 Featuring an amazing array of caramels, truffles and chocolates (including some “Star Wars” themed goodies), this West Side location was featured by Alton Brown as a top pick in Cleveland a few years back.
 You can’t argue with that!